 Alternative 1 and Alternative 2 would be implemented in an area where there are significant minority and low-income populations.
-Insignificant, short-term impacts to this community would occur during construction, but Alternative 1 and Alternative 2 would result in long-term beneficial effects.
+Insignificant, short-term impacts to this community due to air quality, aesthetic, and noise impacts that would occur during construction, but Alternative 1 and Alternative 2 would result in long-term beneficial effects.